Dr. Robin C. Campbell, LMFT

 13. Do you take insurance?

 Answer: Yes.
 I am on several of the larger, most prominent insurers in Florida.
 (Click on Contact Us at the top of this page.)
 To learn more about your insurance coverage, you have to ask your insurance company or contact our office with your information, and we will research it for you.

 14. How much does a counseling session cost?

 Answer: More than a haircut and less than a 15 minute visit with your doctor.
-Our therapists all depend on their earnings for their support.
-They have set their own fee schedule.
-If payment of their standard fees is prohibitive, sometimes a payment schedule or a fee reduction can be applied.
+All of my earnings come from you and your insurance company for my support.
+I have set my fee schedule according to knowledge and the geographic area.
+If payment of my standard fees is prohibitive, sometimes a payment schedule or a fee reduction can be applied.

 15. What methods of payment do you accept?

 Answer: Cash, personal checks, MasterCard, Discover and Visa.

 16. How do I start the process of growth through counseling?

 17. Are the therapists available to speak to my club or group?

 Answer: Yes.
-Subject to time availability, Dr. Campbell would be glad to bring a program to your club or group.
-She is currently interested in talking to groups about the need to detect signs of mental health problems in children early enough to intercept them before they erupt into behavior that will get them in trouble with the law.couples in distress in their relationship and want help to over come the issues creating a stressful, and often, unhealthy relationship.
+Subject to time availability, I would be glad to bring a program to your club or group.
+I am currently interested in talking to groups about couples in distress in their relationship and want help to over come the issues creating a stressful, and often, unhealthy relationship.

 18. Where are you located?